-Students with Special Needs
+Candidates with Special Needs

-The FAAA acknowledges that a physical, sensory or learning disability, or a medical or mental health condition, may interfere with a student's ability to achieve their academic goals.
+We acknowledge that a physical, sensory or learning disability, or a medical or mental health condition, may interfere with a candidate's ability to achieve their academic goals.

-This policy ensures that students with special needs are able to access and participate in the program without experiencing discrimination.
+This policy ensures that candidates with special needs are able to access and participate in the program without experiencing discrimination.
 The policy has been designed to comply with the Disability Standards for Education, which were formulated under the Disability Discrimination Act 1992 (Cwlth) (the Act) and effective from August 2005.